kittles/song_barker/README.md

 - DELETE `/<object_type>/<pk>`: delete the object (this may not actually delete it, just set it to hidden)

 ## accounts
-the second category of endpoints are for user account creation
+the second category of endpoints are for user account creation. see [authorization guide](#authorization-guide) for more info on how this flow works.

 - POST `/openid-token/<platform>`: send openid token here to log in. i think this is only used for google tokens, because there is a seperate `/facebook-token` endpoint, but i can't